keshavv-dadhich/Sentiment-Analysis/README.md

 This repo contains tutorials covering understanding and implementing sequence classification models using [PyTorch](https://github.com/pytorch/pytorch), with Python 3.9.
 Specifically, we'll train models to predict sentiment from movie reviews.

-**If you find any mistakes or disagree with any of the explanations, please do not hesitate to [submit an issue](https://github.com/bentrevett/pytorch-sentiment-analysis/issues/new).
-I welcome any feedback, positive or negative!**

 ## Getting Started

 Install the required dependencies with: `pip install -r requirements.txt --upgrade`.